JenSans/PayEquity/README.md

 # PayEquity

-Data can be downloaded to .csv here:
+Updated data can be downloaded to .csv here:

 https://lnkd.in/g5Xz8pSJ